mitrejcevski/locationtracker/README.md

 ## Usage
 The usage of the library is rather simple.

+## 1. Setup Dependency
-1. Add the dependency in the build.gradle file
+Add the dependency in the build.gradle file

 ```kotlin
 implementation("io.github.mitrejcevski:locationtracker:1.0.0-SNAPSHOT")
 ```

+## 2. Instantiation
-2. In your main activity, instantiate the tracker by passing the desired configuration
+In your main activity, instantiate the tracker by passing the desired configuration.

-2.1 Without Dependency Injection container:
+#### 2.1 Without Dependency Injection Container:

 ```kotlin
 class MainActivity : AppCompatActivity() {